Are you considering the Mexican Black Kingsnake as a pet?

 Mexican Black Kingsnake Habitat

 These snakes hail from the Sonora and Sinaloa deserts in Mexico and the southern US.
-They can be found as far north as the southern regions of Arizona.
+They can be found as far north as the southern regions of Arizona, but don’t make it into neighboring New Mexico.

 However, in the US, the Mexican Black Kingsnake is usually bred with other snakes, like the California Kingsnake or desert Kingsnake.